WordPressLab/lab-midterm-theme/README.md

 - change text-decoration or remove it
 - reduce the top and bottom margins

-### cat-links and tags-links (the category and tag links at the bottom of each post on the front page)
+### cat-links and tags-links

+####(the category and tag links at the bottom of each post on the front page)

+- change the font color
+- background-color
-- change the font color, background-color, left and right padding and remove the text decoration
+- left and right padding
+- remove the text decoration
 - using a:hover, have the font color and background color switch places

 ### Menu